marunpeng93/tas/README.md

 ### Easy asynchronization

-In this demonstration, there are many asynchronous tasks scattered in multiple modules, all of them works well as sync tasks, and be executed in the order we have written.
-See the following image.
+In this demo, there are many asynchronous tasks (represented by setTimeout()) in multiple modules, which are executed in the order we write, just like the synchronization tasks.
+See below.

 ![](https://raw.githubusercontent.com/tasjs/tas/master/examples/demo/__res/easy-asynchronization.png)

-The results will be like the following:
+The results are as follows:

 ![](https://raw.githubusercontent.com/tasjs/tas/master/examples/demo/__res/easy-asynchronization.gif)